gabrielhicks/gabrielhicks/README.md

  A full stack JavaScript application using Node/Express/Sequalize/PostgreSQL/React

 - 🌱 I’m currently learning ...
- JavaScript testing with Jest and React Testing Library
+ JavaScript testing for Node and React with Jest and React Testing Library